 Every organization transitioning to the cloud needs a cloud migration strategy.
 A cloud migration strategy is a plan that describes how to move on-premises data and apps to cloud environments.
 It sets out the methods needed to make a successful migration.

-Strategy 1: Rehosting
+Rehosting

-Strategy 2: Replatforming or refactoring
+Replatforming or refactoring

 Replatforming adds an extra element of customization.
-This cloud migration strategy moves apps and assets onto public cloud infrastructure.
+This cloud migration strategy moves apps and assets onto the public cloud infrastructure.
 The user experience and feel of apps do not change.
-But IT teams may alter the code of existing apps to ensure cloud optimization.
+However, IT teams may alter the code of existing apps to ensure cloud optimization.
 That's why this technique is also known as platform-as-service (PaaS).
 It adapts what companies already have and makes it suitable for the cloud.

 Refactoring or re-platforming represents a middle ground between rehosting and rebuilding apps.
 It blends flexibility with convenience.
 However, it will not be ideal for fully customized cloud migrations or rapid migrations of relatively simple tasks.

-Strategy 3: Revision or rebuilding
+Revision or rebuilding

 The need for dramatic code changes makes thorough testing essential.
 The overheads are high, but the benefits of rebuilding can be significant.
 Rebuilt apps are usually more resource efficient.
 They are more flexible when interacting with cloud platforms.
 And they require less long-term maintenance and revision, potentially lowering long-term costs.

-Strategy 4: Replacement
+Replacement

 Finally, companies may completely replace existing apps with cloud-native alternatives.
 Companies choosing this cloud migration strategy do not need to invest in coding skills.
 Less time is required to develop cloud-friendly versions of existing tools.
 Third-party vendors provide the apps required via an off-the-shelf approach.

 In this case, companies must find appropriate vendors and solutions to replicate existing tools.
-They must also transfer any critical data securely to third-party cloud servers.
-Replacement often comes with lower up-front costs.
-But it is also less flexible in the longer term.
+They must also securely transfer any critical data to third-party cloud servers.
+Replacement often comes with lower up-front costs, but it is also less flexible in the longer term.

 A Step-by-Step Cloud Migration Process infographic illustration